NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Corpse Stench.md

 **Prerequisites** Ghoul Dedication
 * * *
 Your body exudes an overwhelming scent of decay in a 10-foot emanation, so putrid that it nauseates creates within that range.
-Any creature that starts its turn in the aura must succeed at a Fortitude check save against your class DC or spell DC, whichever is higher, or be [[Conditions/Sickened|Sickened 1]] (plus [[Conditions/Slowed|Slowed 1]] on a critical failure).
+Any creature that starts its turn in the aura must succeed at a Fortitude check save against your class DC or spell DC, whichever is higher, or be [[Sickened|Sickened 1]] (plus [[Slowed|Slowed 1]] on a critical failure).
 While within the aura, the creature takes a -2 circumstance penalty to saves against disease and to recover from the sickened condition.
 A creature that succeeds at its save is temporarily immune to Corpse Stench for 1 minute.

 [[Bestiary Effects/Effect_ Stench|Effect: Stench]]